Availability × Performance × Quality

 What is considered a Typical OEE?

-How to improve OEE in line with TPM
+How to improve your OEE in line with TPM

 Let’s connect the eight TPM pillars to the three OEE indicators (Availability, Performance & Quality) in terms of the 6 Big Losses in TPM and see how they are related.